 In TILDA health assessments, computer-based neurocognitive tests are used to measure response times and errors in tests of sustained attention (SART: sustained attention to response task) and choice reaction (CRT: choice reaction time), where participants experience the stress of time under specific test instructions involving a fine motor response.
 TILDA also has a vast cross-sectional and longitudinal dataset of automatically recorded gait parameters at the person’s preferred speed, under cognitive challenges, and at maximum speed (GAITRite® system).
-In the clinical cohort we will also collect three-dimensional gait analysis with the Codamotion® system.
-In both cohorts, multiple cardiovascular parameters are non-invasively recorded continuously (with the Finometer®) during an active stand test, which challenges the ability of our body systems to compensate for a rapid change in position.
+In both cohorts (TILDA and clinical), multiple cardiovascular parameters are non-invasively recorded continuously (with the Finometer®) during an active stand test, which challenges the ability of our body systems to compensate for a rapid change in position.
 We simultaneously record brain oxygenation parameters during the active stand with the PortaLite® NIRS system.

 Real time physiological measurement generates vast amounts of data.
 To facilitate the large amount of computing power required by FRAILMatics’ research programme, SFI granted an infrastructure budget of circa €250,000 to purchase a new High Performance Computing (HPC) system based in TILDA.
 The HPC system is named 'Tinney' in honour of Sheila Christina Tinney, the first Irish-born and -raised woman to receive a doctorate in the mathematical sciences (1941, University of Edinburgh).